What SpaceX Can Teach Us About Effective Project Management

 In terms of the economic climate today, Project Managers are forced to do more with less.
 With strict budgets, and shrinking work force, it’s important to be able to maximise resources in order to see a return on investment.
 This may require critical thinking.
 If you’re able to apply this skill, it will result in you being able to transform your creativity into practical business solutions.

 Often, the perception is that project management is only about major developments, such as SpaceX for example, but actually, the principles can be distilled right down to the smallest scale.
 As a Project Manager, you don’t need to look far to find inspiration for effective project management.
 The field of project management overlaps into many different areas which is one of the reasons why it is such an exciting industry to be in.
-If you’re new to project management, or you would like to validate your existing knowledge and skills, then check out our New to Project Management Course Package.
+If you’re new to project management, or you would like to validate your existing knowledge and skills, then check out our Project Management Career Programme.
 Who knows, you could be the next Elon Musk, taking on the world through effective project management.

 If you would like to add to this list of skills for effective project management, use our comment section to let us in on what you think!